-The third count of the complaint charged respondent with violations of RPC 1.1(a) (gross neglect), RPC 1.3 (lack of diligence), RPC 1.4(b) (failure to keep a client reasonably informed about the status of a matter), RPC 3.3(a)(1) (false statement of material fact or law to a tribunal), and RPC 8.4(c) dishonesty, (conduct involving fraud, deceit or misrepresentation).
-Respondent's reply to the grievance, his motion to vacate the default, and his proposed answer arguably specific defenses to set forth some of these charges.
-Respondent, however, did not specifically address the allegation that he misrepresented to the workers' compensation court the reason Muse was not present for the court proceeding on the day that her matter was settled.
+The third count of the complaint charged respondent with violations of RPC 1.1(a) (gross neglect), RPC 1.3 (lack of diligence), RPC 1.4(b) (failure to keep a client reasonably informed about the status of a matter), RPC 3.3(a)(1) (false statement of material fact or law to a tribunal), and RPC 8.4(c) dishonesty, fraud, deceit (conduct involving misrepresentation).
+Respondent's reply to the grievance, his motion to vacate the default, and his proposed answer arguably specific defenses to some of forth these Respondent, however, did not specifically address the allegation that he misrepresented to the workers' compensation court the reason Muse was not present for the court proceeding on the day that her matter was settled.
 Instead, he simply denied the allegation in his verified answer.
 Finally, respondent did not specifically address Muse's allegations that he failed to return her phone calls, reply to her letters, and keep her informed as to the status of her matter.
 Rather, he simply denied those allegations in his verified answer.